daniele77/cli/cli/dbj/readme.md

-### Replacements for external lib's
+### Replacements for external lib's and other dramatic changes

-In the code 'boost' is replaced with 'dbj'stuff.
+In the original CLI code, I have done various changes.

+For example: beside 'boos asio', all the other  'boost' dependancies are cut and replaced with 'dbj' stuff, to be found in this folder.

+My aim is to improve the resilience and performance by replacing std::string wherever possoible with string_view, and especially with light and fast buffers based on `std::unique_ptr<char[]n>`.

-Instead of global inclusion path is local.
+In `cli.h` , instead of global inclusions path is now local.

-Example.
-Instead of:
+Thus,  instead of:

     #include <boost/lexical_cast.hpp>
     #include <boost/algorithm/string.hpp>

 I have done this:

+    // transformation from cli string
+    // to various types as required
+    #include "dbj/type_trans.h"

+    // curently string related
+    // algoithms previously used
+    // from boost
+    #include "dbj/dbj_algo.h"

+    // simple and fast buffering
+    // based on std::unique_ptr<char[]>_
+    // for details please review the tests
+    // inside
-    #include "dbj/lexical_cast.h"
+    #include "dbj/dbj_buffer.h"

+    // formated output into the dbj buffers
+    // please review the test inside
-    #include "dbj/algorithm_string.h"
+    #include "dbj/dbj_format.h"

-#### Note:
+#### Notes

-> Inside is mainly very simple stuff.
-> Thus it is irrelevent who is the author.
 > Where applicable I have placed the links to the source.

+>GPLv3 licence for this part is in the file LICENCE.h

+>string_view.h implementation is enitrely external.
+Please respect authors copyright.

-The key aim is to have self contained lib.
+The key aim is to have self contained, light and fast CLI.